eCook Meal

 TOAST THE SEEDS

 Place a large, deep, nonstick pan over a medium heat.
-When hot, toast the Sunflower Seeds for 2-4 minutes until lightly browned, shifting occasionally.
+When hot, toast the sunflower seeds for 2-4 minutes until lightly browned, shifting occasionally.
 Remove from the pan on completion and set aside to cool.

 CHARRED Corn & PEPPERS